-Course Outcomes The Student will be able to Cognitive Level COI Design new layouts of civil work for residential and industrial buildings. Ар CO2 Apply the concepts of welding in repairing works and making various components Ар CO3 Design new components using machining processes in real life and industries Ар CO4 Apply the skills of basic electrical engineering for wiring in different areas and Measure various electrical quantities Ар CO5 Apply electronic principles to measure various parameters of a signal. Ар a.
-Study of plumbing and carpentry components of residential and industrial buildings, Safety aspects
+The Stud Course Outcomes lent will be able to Cognitive Level COI Design new layouts of civil work for residential and industrial buildings.
+Ap CO2 Apply the concepts of welding in repairing works and making various components Ар CO3 Design new components using machining processes in real life and industries Ар CO4 Apply the skills of basic electrical engineering for wiring in different areas and Measure various electrical quantities Ар CO5 Apply electronic principles to measure various parameters of a signal.
+Ap

-GROUP-A (MECHANICAL AND CIVIL ENGINEERING) 1 - CIVIL ENGINEERING PRACTICE (15)
+GROUP-A (MECHANICAL AND CIVIL ENGINEERING)

+I - CIVIL ENGINEERING PRACTICE